ryancheunggit/Study_Notes_for_Differential_Equations/README.md

 + Mar.08 Module12 Damped Harmonic Oscillation
 + Mar.13 Module13 Analytic Methods for Special Systems
 + Mar.13 Module14 Euler's Method for Systems
++ Mar.20 Module15 Existence and Uniqueness Theory for Systems
++ Mar.20 Module16 The SIR Model of an Epidemic